 An Assistance Animal provides emotional support, comfort, companionship or therapeutic benefits.
 A person qualifies for a reasonable accommodation involving an Assistance Animal under the Fair Housing Act if:(1) The person has a disability; (2) the animal is necessary to afford the person with a disability an equal opportunity to use and enjoy the residence halls; and (3) there is an identifiable relationship between the disability and the assistance the animal provides.
 Assistance Animals are allowed generally within the residence halls, but not in other College buildings or college vehicles.
 The College will not, however, permit Assistance Animals in residence halls if they pose a direct threat to the health or safety of others; would cause substantial physical damage to the property of others; would pose an undue financial and administrative burden; or would fundamentally alter the nature of the College's operations.Link to this FAQ

-Students planning to bring an Assistance Animal to campus must obtain approval from the Office of Accessibility by submitting a request by the appropriate deadline on the following form.
-Emotional Support Animal Request Form
+Students planning to bring an Assistance Animal (such as an Emotional Support Animal) to campus must obtain approval from the Office of Accessibility by submitting a request by the appropriate deadline.

 The Student Accessibility Handbook is your tool for understanding all the resources available to you on campus, how to request services and the policies that govern accommodations.